EMBL-EBI-GCA/gca_hipsci_website/disease/_posts/1111-11-11-bardet-biedl.md

 Bardet-Biedl syndrome (BBS) is a ciliopathy with multisystem involvement.
 It is an inherited genetic disorder, for which mutations in many different genes can be responsible.
-HipSci's BBS cell lines ceom from individuals in which the disease-causing mutation is not in the same gene across the cohort of individuals.
+HipSci's BBS cell lines come from individuals in which the disease-causing mutation is not in the same gene across the cohort of individuals.

 This cohort is one of many genetic disease cohorts in the HipSci project.